 The Atom LT Hoody by Arc'teryx is our best overall pick for a winter running jacket because it's got everything a runner would need.
 As a midlayer, it's one of the most versatile items in your wardrobe, and this one is insulated, moisture-wicking and breathable thanks to the Polartec Power Grid.
 Its lightweight fabric and technical fit give you everything you want in a running jacket.

 Best Waterproof Winter Running Jacket

 When the snow starts to fall and freezing rain is in the forecast, you'll want a jacket that can keep you dry.
-Enter the Bonatti/Lighting Race Waterproof Jackets by Salomon.
-They feature AdvancedSkin Dry fabric with fully taped seams and 10K/10K protection that will keep the jacket waterproof and breathable and stop you from overheating.
+Enter the Flight FUTURELIGHT Jacket by The North Face.
+FUTURELIGHT is the latest technology from the outdoor apparel giants, and along with GORE-TEX, is the most durable, waterproof material available.
 Layer with a warm breathable fleece and you'll be ready to run through the coldest winter months.

 Best Breathable Winter Running Shell

 Breathability is essential for all winter runners.
 You want to stay protected against the elements, but when you start to sweat you need a fabric that can expel the warm air so you don't overheat.
-Having a jacket like the Radiant Jacket by Salomon will make all the difference.
-It's breathable 3L softshell fabric on the blocks wind while remaining breathable, so you stay comfortable during the duration of your run.
+Having a jacket like the Norvan SL Hoody by Arc'teryx will make all the difference.
+It's breathable GORE-TEX with SHAKEDRY blocks wind and rain while remaining breathable, so you stay comfortable during the duration of your run.

 Best Winter Running Fleece

 If you want something lightweight and warm, look no further than the R1 Full-Zip Hoody by Patagonia.
 Fleece is one of the best insulators available because it will stay warm even when wet.
 It's also good at repelling water so you'll stay dry even when light snow starts to fall.
 That combined with the active fit and you've got the perfect midweight fleece hoodie to get you through those cold winter runs.